rafacanical/portfolio/src/pages/posts/simple-grayscale-sass-mixin.md

 setup: ''
 title: Simple grayscale SASS mixin
 publishdate: 16 Mar 2019
 description: Many many times, we look on the web for a simple way to give a black and white filter to images, with pure css.
-Now that SASS and other preprocessors are getting bigger and bigger, everyone starts to look how to do this with SASS.
-In this example I will give you the code with SCSS extension, since its becoming more popular then the first syntax.
+Now that SASS and other preprocessors are getting bigger and...
 layout: ../../layouts/BlogPost.astro
 ---